 - Saint Tudno’s church was built in the 12th century and was dedicated to its founder St. Tudno.
 The church has been restored several times over the years.
 However, there is a remarkable medieval survival, a carved wooden roof boss high above the chancel step depicting the 'stigmata' or five wounds of Christ.
 It has its own cemetery was well.

-Great Orme Tramway Information
+Great Orme Tramway Travel Tips